SpudMonkey7k/neopets-IE/README.md

 **Initial IE Setup**
 1. In the Menu, click on `Internet Options` and select `Content` tab.
 2. Click on `Certificates` and then Import the certificate created by Fiddler.
+> Locate the exported certificate on your desktop.
+It is named "FiddlerRoot.cer"
 3. Close out of the `Internet Options` window.
 4. In the Menu, click on `Compatibility View Settings` and add `neopets.com`.
 5. Close out of the `Compatibility View Settings` window.